Sabrejq/Minimum-Spanning-Tree-Algorithm/README.md

 -----
 The project uses the following Python packages:
-NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks. `NetworkX`:
+NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks [NetworkX](https://networkx.github.io/). `NetworkX`:

     networkx as nx

 -----

-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python. `matplotlib.pyplot`:
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python [matplotlib](https://matplotlib.org/#). `matplotlib.pyplot`:

     matplotlib.pyplot as plt